NuclearTalent/LFD_for_Physicists/_sources/LearningFromData-content/MachineLearning/GP/GPBasicInfo.md

 Let's check that the formulas work for the special case of one training, one evaluation (test) point.
-Let's also take mean zero to avoid clutter.
+We will also take the mean to be zero to avoid clutter.
 Then

 $$